muneebrabbani/contractiq/README.md

   `doc.tables` — not a heuristic).
 Writes `data/processed/recon_report.csv`
   and a console summary with overall native/scanned/mixed counts.

-- **Redaction** (`contractiq.extraction.redact_directory`): for files recon
+- **Redaction** (`contractiq.extraction.redact_directory`): strips phone
-  would classify as fully native (OCR is out of scope for this pass — scanned files are skipped and logged), strips phone numbers, emails, IP addresses (regex, IP validated via stdlib `ipaddress`), and physical addresses (regex-anchored on street-number + street-type structure, extended through trailing city/state/zip via spaCy GPE/LOC only — never triggered by a bare place name, and never extended across a party name).
+  numbers, emails, IP addresses (regex, IP validated via stdlib `ipaddress`), and physical addresses (regex-anchored on street-number + street-type structure, extended through trailing city/state/zip via spaCy GPE/LOC only — never triggered by a bare place name, and never extended across a party name) from every file, native or scanned.
+Scanned pages (~85% of this corpus by page count) are OCR'd via Tesseract at 300 DPI first — the same fallback ingestion uses — and the same redaction regex/NER then runs over the OCR'd text; OCR noise means regex-based redaction is marginally less reliable on scanned pages than on clean native text, a known, stated trade-off rather than an oversight.
 Vendor/party/signatory names and all commercial terms (values, dates, payment terms, penalties) are never touched.
 Writes cleaned, page-structured JSON per document plus a single `data/processed/redaction_log.csv` audit trail (file, category,